iammikun/Landing-Page-UI/README.md

 ### Useful resource
-Google fonts - this helped me in getting the font used in my project YouTube - this helped me when i encounter any kind of problems.
+Google fonts - this helped me in getting the font used in my project YouTube - this helped when i encounter any kind of problem.

 ### Author
 - Github - https://github.com/iammikun/Landing-Page-UI.git
 - twitter - https://twitter.com/

+### Acknowledgments
+I really want to thank God for life cause if not for his unfailing grace towards me i wouldn't be where i am today.
+Secondly i want to thank Grazac Academy for this wonderful oppurtunity they gave to me to be able to see what i'm capable of doing in the tech space, and i know i'm still going to achieve more greater height in months to come.